Crown-Matrix/Testing/README.md

 1. Return the original list in reversed form
 2. Return a reversed copy, without changing the original list

+### SortedCheck
+-Returns True if list is sorted

+-Returns False if list is not sorted

+### MergeWith(second_list,SortedCheck=True)
+-Will merge two sorted linked lists together

+-Lists with any non-numerical value will raise an exception

+-SortedCheck = True/False (Default: True)

+-If SortedCheck=True, will iteratively ensure that both lists are sorted, if found that one isnt sorted, will return "SortedCheck_Result: At least one of Lists not sorted" without altering the lists or raising an exception

+-If SortedCheck=False, will assume they are sorted, and will attempt to iteratively merge them as such.
+If the list wasn't sorted and the SortedCheck argument was set to false, it will work unexpectedly and result list will not be sorted

 # **TO BE ADDED**

+### RemoveDuplicates()
+-Removes any duplicates iteratively
+-Will keep the first occurence and remove all others

+### MergeSort()
+-Sorts the linked list using the merge sort algorithim

+Info:

+    Time Complexity: xx

+    Space Complexity: Xx